James-buzz/laravel-file-uploads-s3/README.md

 ## Getting Started

-For detailed setup instructions, please refer to the [Getting started guide](.docs/getting-started.md) file.
+To get started and running this project locally, please follow the [Getting started guide](.docs/getting-started.md) file first.

-## Running the Local Development Environment
+## Starting the Project

-After following the getting started guide in [Getting started guide](.docs/getting-started.md), you can run the local development environment by following these steps:
+Once you have setup your local environment, you can run the project locally by following these steps:

 1. Navigate to the project directory.
 2. Run the following command to start both the Laravel backend and Next.js frontend: